miguelgfierro/sciblog/README.md

 	$ crontab cron_ssl_renew

 This file executes every 8h.
 You can see that the CRON task is correcly set up typing `crontab -l`.
+Also, to make sure that the CRON job has run, you can type `grep "certbot-auto" /var/log/syslog`.

 NOTE: if you decide to set the SSL certificate along with Cloudflare, it is better to pause Cloudflare while installing the SSL certificate to check that it is working correctly in your server.
 Later, you can resume CloudFlare and go to Crypto and set SSL to full strict.